 Transform a tired hutch with paint and wallpaper.
-To start the makeover, remove all hardware and lightly sand the hutch to remove any flaking varnish and to give it a texture that will help the paint adhere.
+To start the makeover, remove all hardware and lightly sand the hutch to remove any flaking varnish and give the surface a texture that will help the paint adhere.
 Remove all drawers and doors, and tape off exposed glass.
 Paint the inside and outside of the hutch.
 Next, clean the hardware and give it a few coats of high-gloss spray paint.
 Let dry and reattach.
 For a finishing touch, trim wallpaper to fit the back of the cabinet.
 Mount according to wallpaper packaging or use spray adhesive.
 After wallpapering, reinstall the doors.

-Rescue thrift store frames with white paint and punchy paper.
+Rescue thrift-store frames with white paint and punchy paper.
 Paint the frames white and showcase pretty papers inside the frames.
 Choose coordinating patterns in different scales (small prints and large prints) to create a balanced look.
-Let the paper be the star or top it with a wooden letter, a photo, or any object you love.
+Let the paper be the star, or top it with a wooden letter, a photo, or any object you love.

-Whether in an entryway or at the end of a hallway, a ledge table makes an graceful statement.
+Whether in an entryway or at the end of a hallway, a ledge table makes a graceful statement.
 Up the elegance by embellishing a table with embossed wallpaper (available at home centers).
-The paper on this table was given a DIY marble look by dipping crushed plastic wrap in gray paint, then gently daubing it on to the white-painted top.
+The paper on this table was given a DIY marble look by dipping crushed plastic wrap in gray paint, then gently daubing it onto the white-painted top.
 Draw the eye up with a trompe l'oeil ribbon.
 Paint a ribbon shape on the wall above the table, with a "bow" at the top.
 Hang a small mirror or series of frames inside the ribbon.

 Kick up your walls with curvy circles.
 Arrange circular pieces on a wall, starting with the object you want to be in the middle.
 From there, build out your arrangement, ensuring that each piece touches an adjacent piece.
-This wall art installment features a mix of round mirrors and painted embroidery hoops, some of which have fabric stretched inside of them.
+This wall-art installment features a mix of round mirrors and painted embroidery hoops, some of which have fabric stretched inside of them.

 Give a favorite photo prime placement in a room.
 Enlarge the photo and place it in an oversize frame.
 Surrounded by a crisp white mat and striking black frame, this textural photo of peonies commands attention.

 Give a lamp a one-two punch of shine with ribbon and spray paint.
-Coat the base in a metallic-finish spray paint and wrap shiny satin ribbon around the shade, securing in place with hot glue or pins.
+Coat the base in a metallic-finish spray paint, and wrap shiny satin ribbon around the shade, securing in place with hot glue or pins.